-Urging the Environmental Protection Agency to Stop Giving Factory Farms a Free Pass on Air Pollution
+Urging the EPA to Regulate Factory Farms Air Pollution

 The Animal Legal Defense Fund and coalition partners have petitioned the Environmental Protection Agency (EPA) to rescind a 16-year-old agreement not to enforce clean air regulations and public disclosure requirements related to air emissions for thousands of factory farms.